VPN Review: IPVanish

 IPVanish's server network.

 The majority of IPVanish's servers are, as might be expected, in Europe and North America, with some outposts scattered around the rest of the globe.
 Nigeria and South Africa cover Africa, while Brazil, Peru, Argentina, Chile, and Columbia are South America's representatives.
-Even in Asia, the world's most populated continent, coverage is sparse.
-These weaknesses are a problem common to nearly all VPN providers, with IPVanish's main shortcoming being its paucity of servers in Africa.
+Even in Asia coverage is sparse.
+These weaknesses are common to nearly all VPN providers, with African servers being IPVanish's main shortcoming.

 Performance